-Benefit In-Network Out-of Network Limitations Inpatient services Plan pays 100% after \$100 co-payment per admission Plan pays 50% of the allowed amount after the deductible Covered for up to 30 days of inpatient physical therapy per calendar year (in-network and out-of-network combined).
+Benefit In-Network Out-of Network Limitations Inpatient services Plan pays 100% after \$100 co-payment per admission Plan pays 70% of the allowed amount after the deductible Covered for up to 30 days of inpatient physical therapy per calendar year ( in-network and out-of-network combined).
 Outpatient services Plan pays 100% after co-payment .
 In-network only.
-Benefits are payable Outpatient facility or doctor 's office (See Overview of Out-of-Pocket for up to 30 visits per calendar year Expenses on pages 36-37.)
-Not Covered for physical therapy.
+Benefits are payable Outpatient facility or doctor 's office (See Overview of Out-of-Pocket Expenses on pages 34-35.)
+Not Covered for up to 30 visits per calendar year for physical therapy.
 An additional 30 visits per calendar year combined for occupational, speech and vision therapy.
 Services in the home Plan pays 100% In-network only.
 Limited to 200 home care visits per calendar year for all home visits, including home physical therapy visits.